macojaune/n8n-nodes-timetonic/README.md

 ### Session Management

 The node automatically handles session creation for operations that require authentication.
 The session key is used internally for API requests that need it.

+All operations require proper TimeTonic API credentials configured in the node.

 ## Development